 UUID Breakages

+Under the hood, Minecraft doesn’t reference players by their usernames, each player as a “Universally Unique ID” or UUID.
+This system allows players to change their username, without having to worry about their save data getting lost on servers.
+Everything is tied to UUIDs, which can never be changed.
 When using Offline Mode, the UUID that each Minecraft account is uniquely tied to is different.
 These modified UUIDs can cause problems in many plugins, especially those needing to look up user data.
 For example, it might cause WorldGuard to fail to look up usernames for offline players.
+This is mostly caused by plugins needing to lookup data with Mojang’s lookup services and APIs, as these can’t recognize the modified UUIDs.

 Given these issues, most plugins that store user data will not provide support when Offline Mode is in use, as it is often the cause of problems.

-As Offline Mode is generally used for piracy, most large pieces of Minecraft-related software will not support it.
-Large projects need to stay EULA compliant, and on Mojang's good side, so most projects will have a stance against piracy.
+As Offline Mode these days is mostly used for piracy, most large pieces of third-party Minecraft software will not support it.
+Large projects need to stay EULA compliant and remain on Mojang's good side, so most projects will have a stance against piracy.

-If Offline Mode is in use for a non-piracy reason, such as a local school Minecraft server on a firewalled network, most projects are still happy to help.
-In some cases, the communities of those projects will still help too, but you'll receive no support from the actual developers.
+If Offline Mode is in use for a non-piracy reason, such as a local school Minecraft server on a firewalled network, most projects are still happy to help, assuming it’s not the kind of issue that’s inherently caused by using Offline Mode.
+In some cases where a more hardline stance is taken, the communities of those projects will still help too, but you'll receive no support from the actual developers.

-One partial myth about running Minecraft servers is that server proxies require using Offline Mode.
-While this is true for ancient proxy software, or when proxies are used with unsupported server platforms, most proxy software has workarounds to allow the server to be in Online Mode.
+One partial myth about running Minecraft servers, is that server proxies require using Offline Mode.
+While this is true for some of the earliest iterations of proxy software, or when proxies are used with unsupported server platforms, most proxy software can be setup to allow the server to work without Offline Mode.

-With most proxies, the server can look like it's in Offline Mode but behave like it's in Online Mode.
+With most proxies, it’s possible for the server itself to allow the proxy to handle authentication, without many of the downsides of Offline Mode.
 This is primarily the case with Velocity or Waterfall, which use an IP Forwarding system.
-While the problem mentioned above regarding UUID breakages do not apply here, this opens up potential security issues if the server is not firewalled correctly to prevent connections from anything but the proxy.
+While the problem mentioned above regarding UUID breakages do not apply here, this creates potential security issues if the server is not firewalled correctly to prevent connections from anything but the proxy.
+For example, if a player knows the direct IP address to connect to one of the underlying servers, rather than the proxy, they’re able to connect as any player as they’d bypass authentication.
+It’s important to make sure that only the proxy itself is visible from the internet, to prevent this problem.

-In saying this, if the proxy itself is set to Offline Mode, everything in this article then applies to the proxy as well.
+In saying all this however, if the proxy itself is set to Offline Mode, everything in this article then applies to the proxy as well.
+The special setups for proxies just allow it to act as a central authentication point rather than the individual servers, but if it’s disabled at the proxy level too, then it’s the same as any other Offline Mode setup.

 Conclusion

-Offline Mode can be a helpful setting in some situations but should not be used for piracy.
+Offline Mode can be a helpful setting in some situations but is heavily associated with piracy.
 It introduces security problems, potential breakages of software and reduces your ability to get help when you encounter problems.
+Unless you’re using it for a local server as described above, it’s a good idea to not enable this mode.

 About the Author